NLAFET/SyLVER/README.md

 ### Runtime system ###

-By default, CMake will configure the compilation for a serial version of SyLVER that can be explicitly requested using the option `-DRUNTIME=STF`.

-The `-DRUNTIME=StarPU` enables the compilation of the parallel version of SyLVER using [StarPU runtime system](http://starpu.gforge.inria.fr/).
+The `-DSYLVER_RUNTIME=StarPU` enables the compilation of the parallel version of SyLVER using [StarPU runtime system](http://starpu.gforge.inria.fr/).
 In this case the StarPU version needs to be at least 1.3.0.
 The StarPU library is found with the `FindSTARPU.cmake` script located in the `cmake/Modules` directory.
 Note that, for this script to be able to find the StarPU library, you need to set the environment variable `STARPU_DIR` to the path of you StarPU install base directory.

+By default, CMake will configure the compilation for a parallel version of SyLVER using StarPU.
+The sequential version can be compiled using the option `-DSYLVER_RUNTIME=STF`.

 ### BLAS and LAPACK ###